thingsboard/thingsboard.github.io/_includes/docs/user-guide/calculated-fields.md

 - Optionally, set **Decimals by default** to define how many decimal places the result should be rounded to.
 If not specified, the result will not be rounded.
 - To finish adding the calculated field, click "Add".

-{% if docsPrefix == "pe/" or docsPrefix == "paas/" or docsPrefix == "paas/eu/" %}
 > **[Only for Time series]**<br>
-"**Use latest timestamp**" option — when enabled, the calculated value will be stored using the most recent timestamp from the telemetry arguments instead of the server time.
+"**Use latest timestamp**" option — when enabled, the calculated value will be stored using the most recent timestamp from the arguments telemetry instead of the server time.
-{% endif %}

 {% include images-gallery.html imageCollection="output-simple-1" %}